meteor/meteor/content/routing.md

 </template>
 ```

-*Snippet 4.2: Defining a layout to use with Blaze Layout*
+*Snippet: Defining a layout to use with Blaze Layout*

 Here, we are using a Blaze feature called `Template.dynamic` to render a template whose name is passed in from outside.
 We have defined two *regions* in our layout: `sidebar` and `page`.
 We have also included a `layout-navbar` template at the top, which will put a navbar at the top of every page.
 Let's define some of the templates that will display our actual content: